karawanshy/Metushlakh-finder/README.md

 # Metushlakh-finder

+Biological Computation - 20581

-A Genetic Algorithm for finding special configurations in game of life
+A Genetic Algorithm for finding configurations that gets really big in thier life time but at some point become static (still life) or periodic.